 I believe economists would benefit from reading The Big Short by Michael Lewis.
 The book explains how hedge fund manager Michael Burry was able to predict the subprime mortgage financial crisis long before anyone else.
+Conversely, academic economists were largely blind to the impending crisis.
 2013 Nobel Prize recipient, Lars Peter Hansen said in an interview,

 I believe that the recent financial crisis exposed gaps in our knowledge...
 [Central banks] have a mandate to monitor systemic risk, but we don't have great trustworthy models to do precisely that.If economists are truly interested in identifying the next financial crisis, I believe they should take note of Burry's research style.
 I'm not saying this style is right for all economists, but I believe this type of research is essential for predicting a financial crisis.
 This blog post is a collection of quotes from the book describing Burry's research style.

 Analyzing subprime mortgage prospectuses

 "In early 2004 another stock market investor, Michael Burry immersed himself for the first time in the bond market...
 He just sat alone in his office, in San Jose, California and read books and articles and financial filings.
 He wanted to know, especially how subprime mortgage bonds worked."

 "He read dozens of prospectuses and scoured hundreds more, looking for the dodgiest pools of mortgages, and was still pretty certain even then (and dead certain later) that he was the only human being on earth who read them, apart from the lawyers who drafted them."